Before the Adventure

 Where can I use the bathroom before the trip?

-Ticket holders should use the nearby public restrooms under the FDR at the mouth of Pier 16 prior to the start of the trip.
-Both vessels have toilets for emergencies only.
+We recommend that ticket holders use the nearby public restrooms on the second floor of the Tin Building, fourth floor of Pier 17, or on the esplanade under the FDR, between piers 15 and 16, prior to the start of the trip.
+Both vessels have marine toilets for emergencies only.

 Onboard Experience

-Is the sail route the same on every sail?
+Is the route the same on every sail?

-Tour routes are subject to change due to unpredictable boat traffic in the harbor and weather, though captains will do their best to include the sites listed.
+Tour routes are subject to change due to variables such as traffic in the harbor and weather, though captains will do their best to include the sites listed.

 What do I wear?

 Both vessels have toilets for emergencies only.
-Ticket holders should use the nearby public restrooms under the FDR at the mouth of Pier 16 prior to the start of the trip.
+Ticket holders should use the nearby public restrooms in the Tin Building, Pier 17, or on the esplanade under the FDR between piers 15 and 16 prior to the start of the trip.

 Unless specifically noted, food and beverage are not available for purchase on board.
-All passengers are invited to bring whatever snacks or meals you would like, in addition to any alcoholic or non-alcoholic beverage of your choosing.
-It can be windy so keep that in mind when deciding on your snacks and drinks.
+All passengers are invited to bring whatever snacks or meals you would like, in addition to alcoholic or non-alcoholic beverages of your choosing.
+Distilled spirits are not permitted.
+It can be windy, so keep that in mind when deciding on your snacks and drinks.

 How long are the voyages?